 - Helpdesk services – this will set out the help desk service provided, together with response times that can be expected for different classes of problems.

 - Statistics and reporting – defining the statistics and reports that the service provider will offer and the intervals at which they’ll be provided.

 SLA Enforcement Provisions

-The SLA will also cover exclusions, for example, problems caused by the customer misusing the service, or events beyond the control of either party.
+The service level agreement for leased lines will also cover exclusions.
+This will include customer misusing the service or events beyond the control of either party.
 Once again, it will set out what happens and what remedies are available in the event of such an occurrence.

-When signing up for almost any IT or communications service, you will be presented with an SLA.
-It’s therefore vital that you look carefully at what’s included and ensure that it is in line with your expectations.
+When signing up for almost any IT or communications service, you will be offered an SLA.
+You must carefully look at what’s included and ensure that it is in line with your expectations.

 If you want to improve your internet, or you aren’t sure which service would be right for you, get in touch online today so our team can help find the best solution for you and your business.